eic/east/G4_Patches/README.md

    % tar xf patch-v11.0.1.tar
 </pre>

-Then, you need to re-compile and re-install the entire Geant4.
+Then, you need to re-compile and re-install the entire Geant4 library.